brainhack-school2020/BHS_project_SRastegarnia/README.md

 I would like to work with other people, so if you have similar interests lets get in touch!

 ### Tools
-•	Github
+•	Git/Github

 •	Nilearn

-•	Python visualization and ML packages (e.g. scikit-learn, matlplotlib)
+•	Python visualization, statistics and machine learning libraries (e.g. NumPy, Seaborn, scikit-learn, Matlplotlib, bokeh)

+• Practicing terminal

 ### Data
-I am going to use Haxby et al. (2001) data set which is a block-design fMRI dataset from a study on face & object representation in the human ventral temporal cortex (involved in high-level visual processing of complex stimuli).The data set consisted of 6 subjects and 12 runs for each, a size that seems enough for this project.
+For the purpose of this project, I am going to use Haxby et al. (2001) data set which is a block-design fMRI dataset from a study on face & object representation in the human ventral temporal cortex (involved in high-level visual processing of complex stimuli).The data set consisted of 6 subjects and 12 runs for each, a size that seems enough for this project.
 ### Deliverable
+By the end of this project, I would provide:

 •	Github repository including project description and python codes

 •	Presentation slides

+•	A jupyter notebook presentation for the project results

+• A Jupyter Notebooks with the data analysis and visualization

-•	The project gallery and reports
+•	The project gallery and final report

+## Results
+Coming soon...

 ## Conclusion and acknowledgement
+Coming soon...

+## TO-DO LIST
+• ML model training/testing

+• results plotting (visualization)

+• Pushing codes and results on Github

+• ....